 The third and final outfit transformed the doll into a mermaid, with a beautiful light blue tail with golden accents throughout.

-Amelie loved it, by the way.
+The recipient loved it, by the way.
 She was so excited to change her dolls clothes that she nearly decapitated her!
+Happy niece = happy auntie!